JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 </tldr>

 _Tool windows_ are child windows of the IDE used to display information.
-These windows generally have their own toolbars (referred to as _tool window bars_) along the outer edges of the main window containing one or more _tool window buttons_, which activate panels displayed on the left, bottom and right sides of the main IDE window.
+These windows generally have their own toolbars (referred to as _tool window bars_) along the outer edges of the main window containing one or more _tool window buttons_, which activate panels displayed on the left, bottom, and right sides of the main IDE window.

 Each side contains two tool window groups, the primary and the secondary one, and only one tool window from each group can be active at a time.